-For the safety of the Malagasy people, the lemurs, and the PICC staff, the onsite session of the PICC project will be postponed until it can safely resume.
-Meanwhile, we are developing a number of exciting and creative online and on-site Madagascar projects to take place this summer.
+For the safety of the Malagasy people, the lemurs, and the PICC staff, the onsite session of the PICC project will be postponed until it can resume safely.
+Meanwhile, we have developed a number of exciting and creative online and on-site Madagascar projects to take place this summer.

-PICC will also be supporting the Malagasy people during the pandemic.
+PICC is also supporting the Malagasy people during the pandemic.
 Pascal is a professional guide and has had to cancel all of his clients for the unforeseeable future.
 Madagascar’s borders are closed and its internal transportation is locked down to prevent the spread of COVID-19.

 The Ambodiforaha village relies on the work that local lodges and tourism provides.
 The PICC program truly appreciates Pascal’s efforts and time and is paying his wages for his worked time and also missed opportunities for this summer’s canceled PICC session.